Zachary Levi: Politics

 Levi identifies as a libertarian.
 During the 2016 presidential election, he encouraged his fans to vote for neither Donald Trump nor Hillary Clinton.
 In the 2024 election, Levi endorsed Robert F. Kennedy Jr. After Kennedy withdrew his candidacy, Levi endorsed Trump at a "Reclaim America Tour" stop in Dearborn, Michigan.
-In a 2024 episode of The Rubin Report, Levi expressed fear he might face rejection from Hollywood as a result of his endorsement but concluded, "What is it to gain the whole world and lose your soul in the process?".
+In a 2024 episode of The Rubin Report, Levi expressed fear he might face rejection from Hollywood as a result of his endorsement but concluded, "What is it to gain the whole world and lose your soul in the process?"
 In May 2025, Levi followed up on his fear and stated there have been actors that have directly told him or his management team that they will no longer work with him due to his public support for Trump.

-In a 2022 episode of the podcast The Joe Rogan Experience, Levi described Canadian psychologist Jordan Peterson as "one of the deepest thinkers I've ever heard break down human behavior" who "has a lot of integrity".
+In a 2022 episode of the podcast The Joe Rogan Experience, Levi described Canadian psychologist Jordan Peterson as "one of the deepest thinkers I've ever heard break down human behavior" who "has a lot of integrity."
 In January 2023, he agreed with an online post that said, "Do you agree or not, that Pfizer is a real danger to the world?", leading to allegations of echoing anti-vaccine sentiment.
-He also implied that his former She Loves Me co-star Gavin Creel's death from cancer was caused by the COVID-19 vaccine, which led to heavy criticism of Levi by their former cast-mate Laura Benanti.
+He also implied that his former She Loves Me co-star Gavin Creel's death from cancer was caused by the COVID-19 vaccine, which led to heavy criticism of Levi by their former cast-mate Laura Benanti, as well as many other Broadway stars.

+In 2026, Levi endorsed Republican representative Thomas Massie for re-election.

 Philanthropy

 In 2008, Levi attended the 7th Annual Comedy for a Cure benefit and donated personal belongings to an auction for Tuberous Sclerosis Alliance.
 In 2010, he spoke at an Anti-Defamation League awards ceremony to denounce LGBT bullying.
 He joined Stand Up to Cancer charity drives in 2008, 2010 and 2019.
-Beginning in 2008, he has continued to raised money for Operation Smile to help children with cleft lip and cleft palate receive surgery they need.
+Beginning in 2008, he has continued to raise money for Operation Smile to help children with cleft lip and cleft palate receive surgery they need.

 In 2020, the Chuck cast performed a table read of the episode "Chuck Versus the Beard" to support Feeding America's COVID-19 Response Fund, raising $31,000 for food banks.
 In 2022, Levi helped raise funds to support displaced Ukrainian families through Convoy of Hope.
 In 2023, he allowed AdoptUSKids.org to use his likeness on billboards and in TV spots to promote awareness for foster care and adoption in the United States.